 Whoopie!
 These sweet cookies are super easy to make and look impressive on any Thanksgiving table.
-And did we mention they sport delish browned butter maple cinnamon frosting?
+And did we mention they're topped with delish browned butter maple cinnamon frosting?
 Score the recipe from The Chunky Chef.

-If you have a box brownie mix, then you're halfway to making this sweet turkey tart.
+If you have a box of brownie mix, then you're halfway to making this sweet turkey tart.
 The most important ingredient is M&Ms for decorating—and since you only need a few select colors, we won't tell if you snack on the blues and greens.
-Get the step-by-step at thefirstyearblog.com.
+Get the step-by-step at The First Year.

 These pumpkin spice cookies get bonus points because you can make the dough ahead of time and freeze it until you need it.
 Same goes for the creamy spread on top.
 With just a few simple steps you've got a dessert that combines two classic fall flavors.
 Find out more at The Baker Chick.

-If your family considers Thanksgiving a big ol' football fest, then this dessert from is perfect for your dessert spread.
+If your family considers Thanksgiving a big ol' football fest, then this recipe is perfect for your dessert spread.
 And with flavors like peanut butter and chocolate, it's sure to be a hit with mini quarterbacks and grownups alike.
 Find out more at Well Plated.

-Talk about a statement dessert–these caramel-chocolate dipped pears are downright beautiful and incorporate a fall fruit favorite.
-(Psst!
-Use mini pears—they're the perfect size for your little one’s little hands.)
+Talk about a statement dessert: these caramel-chocolate dipped pears are downright beautiful and incorporate a fall fruit favorite (Psst!
+Use mini pears—they're the perfect size for your little one’s hands).
 Learn more at Sprinkle with Flour.

-Who can resist a scoop of ice cream–especially when it's bursting with fall flavors?
-This homemade version includes 5 different spices and pumpkin puree.
+Who can resist a scoop of ice cream, especially when it's bursting with fall flavors?
+This homemade version includes five different spices and pumpkin puree.
 Best of all, you don't need an ice cream maker!
 Get the recipe from The View from Great Island.